lpod/lpod-python/doc/level1.rst

 To remove the background color or image (i.e. to set the background to the default, that is transparent), the user just have to call ``set_background()`` with ``color`` and ``url`` set to null.

+A style that apply in some way to a rectangular area (ex: shape, frame, paragraph) other than a page may have visible borders and a shadow.
+Borders are specified using ``border xxx`` attributes where ``xxx`` is either ``left``, ``right``, ``top`` or ``bottom``; if all the borders are the same, a single ``border`` property is convenient.
+The value of a border property is a 3-part string that describes the thickness, the line style and the line color (according to the XSL/FO grammar), like "0.1cm solid #000000" for a one millimeter solid black line.
+The shadow is specified through a ``shadow`` property whose value is a 3-part string describing the color and the size, like "#808080 0.18cm 0.18cm".

 A style can be inserted as either *common* (or named and visible for the user of a typical office application) or *automatic*, according to a boolean